Workflow Tutorial#

 Image video data:

-screenshot of videowriter properties
+screenshot of bonsai.vision.videowriter properties

-Orientation quarternion data:
+Orientation quaternion data:

 screenshot of csvwriter properties